ciphermenial/ciphermenial.github.io/_posts/2023-05-05-jellyfin-gpu-passthrough.md

 ### Configure Jellyfin Container

 This is much simpler to do than the Nvidia configuration.
-You should only need to pass through the gpu to the server.
+You should only need to pass through the GPU to the server.
 The difference here was the requirement to allow access by setting the GID of the video group in the container.
 All the containers I checked had the video group with the GID or 44.
 You can check by running

 ```bash
 lxc exec jellyfin -- grep video /etc/group